standardgalactic/rwxrob-faq/20210502185749/README.md

-# How do you get large color font on terminal?
+# How do you get large color font title on terminal?

 All the fonts that I use are in a separate [repo].com/rwxrob/fonts).
 The figlet fonts I've collected over the years are all under `figlet`.
 I